dmiller/clojure-clr-next/_posts/2023-01-09-a-minimal-implementation-of-cons.md

 `next` is often defined in terms of `more` in the manner shown here.
 If `more` returns an empty sequence, the `seq` on it will return `null`, which is what `next`'s contract says.
 And our `tail` is an `ISeq`, which is an `IPersistentCollection`, which is an `ISeq`, so the call to `seq()` on the `more` will always be safe.

 And we are done.

+Source code for these examples are available at [ClojureCLR-Next repo](https://github.com/dmiller/clojure-clr-next).